Publix Confronts the Perils of Public Opinion

-“I can’t understand why Publix would cave to such misguided and unfair complaints,” Rep. Ron DeSantis (R-Fla.), who represents Florida’s Sixth Congressional District, countered in a tweet.
+“I can’t understand why Publix would cave to such misguided and unfair complaints,” Rep. Ron DeSantis (R-Fla.), formerly of Florida’s Sixth Congressional District, countered in a tweet.
 “The protests against Publix are ridiculous — who the heck wants people laying down in a supermarket?”
-DeSantis also affirmed his ongoing support for the Second Amendment.
+DeSantis, who in September resigned his seat in the House to run for the governorship of Florida, also affirmed his ongoing support for the Second Amendment.

 In the wake of having inadvertently triggered outrage on both sides of the political divide, how can Publix get back to business as usual – that of selling groceries to its surrounding communities?
 The company doesn’t have much choice right now but to keep a low profile, wait for the current firestorm to blow over, and trust that its high quality and friendly service will lure any disaffected customers back.
 In this highly polarized political climate, any company may suddenly find itself in just such a predicament.
 Until cooler heads prevail, grocers and other customer-focused businesses must walk a fine line between acting in their own best interests and respecting public opinion.